hn240/Learning-Python/README.md

 # Learning-Python
-Learning to code; starting with python
+Learning to code in python.
+Collection of exercises/projects completed whilst using online courses to learn python.